Microsoft's ASP.Net Web Forms

 - Navigation is controlled with the use of a Site-map and Visual Basic.

 This Website according to the Pingdom Website Speed Test, has a performance grade of 98%.
-After some tuning, it has a dramatically improved Website page load time to 114 milliseconds.
+After tuning, the Website page load time was reduced to 114 milliseconds.